The author is an engineer by profession and a lover of food. In his free time, he likes to tinker around in the kitchen.

 Veggies With High Water Content

 Do not use ice-cold meat in your stir fry as the cooking temperature will drop.
 Also, any frozen meat must be thoroughly defrosted and any balance of moistures to be pat dry with paper towels.
+Meat must be in thin slices or in small pieces.

 Cutting the Ingredients